When Is the Best Time

-It is also a great spot to snorkel either in the safe pools and also in a protected bay for experienced snorkelers, which is also popular with divers.
+It is also a great spot to snorkel in the safe pools or a protected bay suitable for experienced snorkelers, which is also popular with divers.
 And best of all, one big pool is possible to access for people with disabilities.

 The water quality is excellent and controlled regularly.
 Ample of parking for free

-- During weekends and afternoons in the summer a bit busy, however, there is lots of space for all visitors to enjoy the stunning scenery.
+- During weekends and afternoons in the summer it is a bit busy, however, there is lots of space for all visitors to enjoy the stunning scenery.

 - Tip: Don’t go barefoot.
 Wear water shoes to protect your feet from the sharp lava rocks.